wchorski/PyWrite-Publisher/vaultREAL/📁developer/Home Lab 🏠/Obsidian-Livesync.md

 #github #netlify

 ## [vrtmrz/obsidian-livesync (github.com)](https://github.com/vrtmrz/obsidian-livesync/)
-Self-hosted LiveSync is a community implemented synchronization plugin.
+> Self-hosted LiveSync is a community implemented  synchronization plugin.
-A self-hosted or purchased CouchDB acts as the intermediate server.
-Available on every obsidian-compatible platform.
+> A self-hosted or purchased CouchDB acts as the intermediate server.

 This is how I keep my [pywriter](../../pywriter.md) vault in sync between my **phone** and other devices.
 I also use it to sync up with my **Dungeon's & Dragons** vault.